 We understand the many laws and statutes that are at play in your situation.
 We are available to represent your interests in the venue required by your passage contract.
 While our attorneys are licensed only in California and Louisiana, cases in other states will be handled in association with attorneys licensed in those states.

 Have you been injured or suffered an illness while on a cruise?
-Call our Cruise Ship Injury Attorney in Los Angeles for a free and confidential case review at 888-440-5829, or complete our confidential case review form located on this page and we’ll follow up with you directly.
+Call our Los Angeles cruise ship accident lawyers for a free and confidential case review at 888-440-5829, or complete our confidential case review form located on this page and we’ll follow up with you directly.